ernius/formalmetatheory-nominal/README.md

 # Documentation

-* Machine-checked proof  of the Church-Rosser theorem for Lambda-Calculus using the Barendregt Variable Convention in Constructive Type Theory, Electronic Notes in Theoretical Computer Science,2018 in press.

 * [Alpha-Structural Induction and Recursion for the Lambda Calculus in Constructive Type Theory.](https://www.sciencedirect.com/science/article/pii/S1571066116300354?via%3Dihub) Electr.
 Notes Theor.
 Comput.
 Sci.
 323: 109-124 (2016)